-R.~Friedrich \cite{Fr10} proposed to lift the embedded Loewner-Kufarev equation to the determinant line bundle over the Sato-Segal-Wilson Grassmannian $\mathrm{Gr}(H)$, as a natural extension of the ``Virasoro Uniformisation" approach by M.~Kontsevich~\cite{Ko} / R.~Friedrich and J.~Kalkkinen~\cite{FrKa} to construct generalised stochastic / Schramm-Loewner evolutions~\cite{Sch} on arbitrary Riemann surfaces, which would also yield a connection with conformal field theory in the spirit of \cite{SW,KNTY}.
-Let us also mention the work of B.~Doyon \cite{Do1}, who uses conformal loop ensembles (CLE), which can be nicely related with the content of the present article.
+In~\cite{Fr10}, the second author proposed to lift the embedded Loewner--Kufarev equation to the determinant line bundle over the Sato--Segal--Wilson Grassmannian $\mathrm{Gr}(H)$, as a natural extension of the ``Virasoro uniformisation" approach by M.~Kontsevich~\cite{Ko} / R.~Friedrich and J.~Kalkkinen~\cite{FrKa} to construct generalised stochastic / Schramm--Loewner evolutions~\cite{Sch} on arbitrary Riemann surfaces, which would also yield a connection with conformal field theory in the spirit of \cite{KNTY, SW}.
+Let us also mention the work of B.~Doyon \cite{Do1}, who uses conformal loop ensembles~(CLE), and which is related to the content of the present article.

-In \cite{MaVa16}, I.~Markina and A.~Vasil'ev established basic parts of this program, by considering embedded solutions to the Loewner-Kufarev equation into the Segal-Wilson Grassmannian and related the dynamics therein with the representation of the Virasoro algebra, as discussed by Kirillov-Yuriev \cite{KiYu}.
+In \cite{MaVa16}, I.~Markina and A.~Vasil'ev established basic parts of this program, by considering embedded solutions to the Loewner--Kufarev equation into the Segal--Wilson Grassmannian and related the dynamics therein with the representation of the Virasoro algebra, as discussed by Kirillov--Yuriev \cite{KiYu}.
 Further, they considered the tau-function associated to the embedded solution as a lift to the determinant line bundle.

-As observed and briefly discussed in~\cite{Ko,FrKa}, the generator of the stochastic Loewner equation is {\it hypo-elliptic}.
+As observed and briefly discussed in~\cite{FrKa, Ko}, the generator of the stochastic Loewner equation is {\it hypo-elliptic}.

-This observation was more recently worked out and detailed by~J.~Dub\'{e}dat \cite{Du1, Du2}.
-Also, I.~Markina, I. Prokhorov and A.~Vasil'ev~\cite{MaDmVa} observed and discussed the sub-Riemannian nature of the coefficients of univalent functions.
-This connects nicely with the general theory of hypo-elliptic flows, as explained e.g. in the book by~F. Baudoin~\cite{Ba}, and which led to propose a connection of the global geometry of (stochastic) Loewner-Kufarev equations with rough paths.

-Now, in the theory of rough paths (see e.g., the introduction in \cite{LyCaLh}), one of the central objects of consideration is the following controlled differential equation:
+I.~Markina, I. Prokhorov and A.~Vasil'ev~\cite{MaDmVa} observed and discussed the sub-Riemannian nature of the coefficients of univalent functions.
+As the second author pointed out~\cite{Fr10}, this connects with the general theory of hypo-elliptic flows, as explained in the book by~F. Baudoin~\cite{Ba}, and led him to propose a connection of the (stochastic) Loewner--Kufarev equation with rough paths.
+Now, in the theory of rough paths (see, e.g., the introduction in \cite{LyCaLh}), one of the central objects of consideration is the following controlled differential equation:

 where $X_{t}$ is a continuous path in a normed space $V$, called the {\it input} of (\ref{CDE}).
 On the other hand, the path $Y_{t}$ is called the {\it output} of (\ref{CDE}).
 When we deal with this equation, an important object is the {\it signature} of the input $X_{t}$, with values in the (extended) tensor algebra associated with $V$ and which is written in the following form: